Safeguarding the Well-Being of Seniors & Persons with Disabilities

 Overcoming Adversity with an Indomitable Spirit

-Mr Shunmugam’s story is immensely inspiring, as he was someone who overcame the odds in life.
-Born with a spinal disorder, with no formal schooling and little family support, life was challenging for him from the word go.
-He could not walk until he was nine and had difficulties passing urine.
-Though he could not attend a formal school, his desire to get educated did not falter.
+Born with a spinal disorder, Mr Shunmugam could not walk until the age of nine and had difficulties passing urine.
+With no formal schooling and little family support, life was challenging for him from the word go.
+He could not attend a formal school because of his disability, but his desire to get educated did not falter.
 Undeterred, he attended private night schools initiated by the government for students from vulnerable families, where he learnt fluent English and Mathematics.
-Subsequently, Mr Shunmugam worked as a clerical staff with Singapore Power.
+Subsequently, he was employed as a clerical staff with Singapore Power.

-Life has not been easy for Mr Shunmugam.
-He was diagnosed with cancer, diabetes, and kidney problems in addition to his existing spinal disorder.
-At 28, he underwent an operation, but he did not let that surgery affect his zest to live.
+A few years later, Mr Shunmugam was diagnosed with cancer, diabetes, and kidney problems in addition to his existing spinal disorder.
+At 28, he had to undergo an operation, but he did not let any of his sufferings affect his zest to live.
 For the braveheart that he is, he lives by his mantra, 'Never ask why, but always find a solution.'

-He shared that he found inspiration from Helen Keller who triumphed over visual and audio impairments, and a blind boy whom he wanted to help cross the road when he was young.
-The blind boy asked him when he intended to offer assistance and if he would be there the next day to help him cross the road.
+He shared that he found inspiration from Helen Keller, who triumphed over visual and audio impairments, and a blind boy he met on the road once.
+He recalls that when he offered assistance to the blind boy, the latter asked him if he would be there the next day to help him.
 Mr Shunmugam's response was negative.
-The boy replied that he would rather be independent and learn to cross the road himself.
-That boy was an inspiration for Mr Shunmugam.
+The boy then replied that he would prefer to cross the road by himself and learn to live with his disability rather than depend on people to help him.
+That day, the boy taught an important lesson to Mr Shunmugam - the power of independence - something that has stayed with him to date.

-His tenacity to live life to the fullest signalled his indomitable spirit, fortitude and resilience to overcome adversity.
+His tenacity to live life to the fullest signals his indomitable spirit, fortitude and resilience to overcome adversity.

 Safeguarding the Safety and Well-being of Seniors